 Michigan Hot Dog Toppings

-You can top your michigans with raw chopped onions, cheese sauce, shredded cheese, and/or mustard.
+You can top your chili cheese dogs with raw chopped onions, pickle relish, cheese sauce, shredded cheddar cheese, or yellow mustard.
 Some people like to "bury" the onions under the sauce.
 If you want to take the meat sauce to the next level, stir in your desired amount of hot sauce.
 It's not in my original recipe because of my kids, but you will see it in the recipe notes.

 - It's best to mash the meat before it's done cooking, while it's still raw.
 This will help get the meat into the fine tender consistency known for michigan sauce.